Cairo High School

 Cairo High School is a public high school in Cairo, Georgia.
 United States.
 The school's motto is "With Pride, We Give Our Best."
 Cairo High School was recognized as the SAT Region Winner for Class AAA and Region 1-AAA for 2005 and 2006.
 CHS students showed three-year average gains in reading and math SAT scores.

 History

 Cairo is nicknamed the "syrup city" because Roddenbery's syrup plant was formerly located in Cairo.
 Cairo High School's athletics teams were known as the Tigers until the late 1940s, when they were renamed the Syrupmakers.

 Mascot

 The school mascot is depicted as a syrup pitcher.
-In 1994, Amy Gerleman created the team's first syrup pitcher mascot costume and began wearing the "pitcher" to pep rallies and football games.
 The term is often shortened to "Maids" for the girls or "Makers" for the boys.
+Local legend describes the name originating from an event where workers from the Roddenbery Syrup Company brought the team company rain jackets to wear during a particularly stormy game.

-In 1986, ESPN named "Syrupmaker" the number one nickname for a high school sports team.
+In 1986, ESPN voted the Syrupmakers the best high school mascot in the US.
 In 2023, Sports Illustrated named the Syrupmakers as the "Best high school mascot in Georgia with 94.81% of the votes.